AliMehdi512/cafenaut/README.md

 This project is open source and available under the [MIT License](LICENSE).

+**Copyright (c) 2025 Ali Mehdi**

+The MIT License allows others to:
+- ✅ Use your code commercially
+- ✅ Modify and distribute
+- ✅ Use privately
+- ✅ Include in proprietary software

+**Requirements:**
+- Include the original copyright notice
+- Include the license text

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/AliMehdi512/cafenaut/issues).